New Zealand Reports 49 New Community Cases Of COVID-19 Delta Variant - UrduPoint

 New Zealand Reports 49 New Community Cases Of COVID-19 Delta Variant

-WELLINGTON, Aug.
-31 (UrduPoint / Pakistan Point News - 31st Aug, 2021 ) :New Zealand reported 49 new community cases of Delta variant of COVID-19, all in the largest city Auckland on Tuesday, bringing the total number of cases in the country's community outbreak to 612.
+WELLINGTON, Sept.
+2 (UrduPoint / Pakistan Point News - 2nd Sep, 2021 ) :New Zealand reported 49 new community cases of Delta variant of COVID-19 on Thursday, all in the largest city Auckland, bringing the total number of cases in the country's community outbreak to 736.

-The total number of community cases in Auckland is now 597 and in the capital Wellington is 15, according to the Ministry of Health.
+Auckland has 720 community cases and the capital Wellington has 16 cases, according to the Ministry of Health.

 All of the cases have or will be transferred safely to a quarantine facility, under strict infection prevention and control procedures, including the use of full PPE (Personal Protective Equipment), Director-General of Health Ashley Bloomfield told a press conference.

-Of the current community cases, 33 cases are in hospital -- 25 are in a stable condition in the ward and eight cases are in a stable condition in intensive care units (ICUs), he said, adding there are appropriate isolation and infection prevention and control plans in place at all hospitals where these patients are being managed.
+Of the current community cases, 42 cases are in hospital, including six cases in intensive care units (ICUs), he said.

-New Zealand also reported one new case in recent returnees.
-The case came from Nepal and has remained in a managed isolation and quarantine facility in Christchurch, according to a Ministry of Health statement.
+New Zealand also reported four new cases in recent returnees who came from Afghanistan, Germany and Britain and have remained in managed isolation and quarantine facilities in Auckland, according to a Ministry of Health statement.

-The total number of active cases being managed in New Zealand is currently 651, and the total number of confirmed cases since the start of the pandemic is 3,213, it said.
+The total number of confirmed cases in New Zealand since the start of the pandemic is 3,340, it said.

-Auckland will remain at the top level 4 national lockdown for two more weeks, with the area south of Auckland moving to level 3 at 11:59 p.m. local time Tuesday for a week.
-Northland will move to level 3 at 11:59 p.m. local time on Thursday if no new cases emerge, Prime Minister Jacinda Ardern told a press conference on Monday.
+Auckland will remain at the top level 4 national lockdown till Sept.
+14, with the area south of Auckland has moved to level 3 at 11:59 p.m. local time Tuesday for a week.
+Northland will move to level 3 at 11:59 p.m. local time Tuesday.

 The country has moved to a lockdown since midnight Aug.
 17 after the first COVID-19 Delta variant case in the Auckland community was identified.